New York Smells: A Large Multimodal Dataset for Olfaction: Tasks and Experimental Results

 \subsection{Fine-grained Discrimination}

-We ask whether learned olfactory representations can capture fine-grained differences, using our benchmark.
+We ask whether learned olfactory representations can capture fine-grained differences.
 In this benchmark, the goal is to distinguish between two grass species recorded at the same campus lawn, where they co-exist.
 To test this, we collected alternating samples of both grass species across six 30-minute sessions, yielding a balanced dataset of 256 examples.
 We trained a linear classifier on the features learned through olfactory–visual contrastive learning and evaluated it on a held-out recording session of 42 samples.

-\paragraph{Results} Table~\ref{tab:finegrained} shows classification accuracy for discriminating the two grass species.
-Training on the raw olfactory sensor signal (instead of hand-crafted features) yields the highest accuracy---exceeding all variants based on smellprints.
+\paragraph{Results.} Tab.~\ref{tab:finegrained} shows classification accuracy for discriminating the two grass species.
+Training on the raw olfactory sensor signal yields the highest accuracy---exceeding all variants based on smellprints.
 These results suggest that olfactory--visual learning preserves more fine-grained information than learning with smellprints, and that visual supervision provides a signal for exploiting this information.